pietraferreira/quartz/content/notes/introduction-to-riscv.md

 Some popular RISC architectures are: the SPARC line, DEC's Alpha line, Intel's i860 and i960 processors and ARM processors. **RISC-V is the latest iteration of it**.

 ### RISC-V Origins: UC Berkeley Architecture Research
-The RISC-V instruction set was started by Prof. Krste Asanovic and graduate students Yunsup Lee and Andrew Waterman as part of the Parallel Computing Laboratory ([Par Lab](notes/parlab.md)) at UC Berkeley, of which Prof. David Patterson was Director.
+The RISC-V instruction set was started by Prof. Krste Asanovic and graduate students Yunsup Lee and Andrew Waterman as part of the Parallel Computing Laboratory ([[notes/general/parlab|Par Lab]]) at UC Berkeley, of which Prof. David Patterson was Director.

 The following report is the **first publication** that describes the RISC-V instruction set: [_The RISC-V Instruction Set Manual_](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2011/EECS-2011-62.pdf).

 [DARPA](https://www.darpa.mil/work-with-us/for-universities) (Defense Advanced Research Projects Agency) plays a significant role.

 ### The RISC-V Name
-The name RISC-V was chosen to represent the fifth major RISC [ISA](notes/isa.md) design from UC Berkeley (RISC-I, RISC-II, SOAR and SPUR).
+The name RISC-V was chosen to represent the fifth major RISC [[notes/general/isa|ISA]] design from UC Berkeley (RISC-I, RISC-II, SOAR and SPUR).

 ### What is RISC-V International?
 The RISC-V Foundation was founded in 2015 and it is controlled by its members.